petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-configure-permissions.md

 If your pool is not functioning as expected, use Log Analytics to analyze the logs and identify missing permissions:

 1. Navigate to the [Azure portal](https://portal.azure.com/).
 2. Go to your Log Analytics workspace associated with the standby pool.
+Before using log analytics, you first need to configure a log analytics workspace.
+For more infomation, see [use Azure Log Analytics to monitor standby pool events](container-instances-standby-pools-monitor-pool-events.md).
 3. Query the `SCGPoolExecutionLog` table to review events related to instance creation and deletion:

 ```kusto